Francis Alÿs

 Belgian-born Francis Alÿs (b.
 1959) is known for his in-depth projects in a wide range of media, including documentary film, painting, drawing, performance, two-dimensional animation, and video.
 Through his practice, Alÿs consistently directs his distinct poetic and imaginative sensibility toward anthropological and geopolitical concerns centered around observations of, and engagements with, everyday life.
 The artist himself has described his work as “a sort of discursive argument composed of episodes, metaphors, or parables.”

 Born in Antwerp, Alÿs originally trained as an architect.
 He moved to Mexico City in 1986, where he continues to live and work, and it was the confrontation with issues of urbanization and social unrest in his country of adoption that inspired his decision to become a visual artist.
-Since 2004, the artist’s work has been represented by David Zwirner, where he has had two solo exhibitions at the gallery’s New York location, in 2007 and 2013.
-In 2016, Ciudad Juárez projects marked his first solo presentation at David Zwirner London, and in 2021, the solo exhibition Don’t Cross the Bridge Before You Get to the River was on view at the gallery’s Paris location.
+The artist’s work has been represented by David Zwirner since 2004.
+He was the subject of solo exhibitions at the gallery’s New York location, in 2007 and 2013.
+In 2016, Ciudad Juárez projects marked his first solo presentation at the gallery’s London location, and in 2021, the solo exhibition Don’t Cross the Bridge Before You Get to the River was on view at David Zwirner Paris.
+The Gibraltar Projects, a solo exhibition featuring the artist’s acclaimed body of work, The Gibraltar Projects: Don’t Cross the Bridge Before You Get to the River, is currently on view at David Zwirner New York.

 In 2018 solo exhibitions of Alÿs’s work were held at the Art Sonje Center in Seoul; KANAL–Centre Pompidou in Brussels; and Rockbund Art Museum in Shanghai.
 In 2017, the artist unveiled new work at the Iraqi Pavilion at the 57th Venice Biennale, made following his trips to the country.
 Additionally, a major solo museum exhibition, A Story of Negotiation, featuring the artist’s three projects Don’t Cross the Bridge Before You Get to the River, Tornado, and REEL-UNREEL, was presented at the Art Gallery of Ontario in Toronto.
 The show was first exhibited at the Museo Tamayo Arte Contemporáneo in Mexico City in 2015, followed by the Museo de Arte Latinoamericano de Buenos Aires (MALBA)—Fundación Costantiniand the Museo Nacional de Bellas Artes de la Habana in Havana.